neubot/neubot/doc/neubot.1.rst

 amount of transferred bytes by the elapsed time.
 To avoid consuming too much user resources, the ``speedtest`` test adapts the number of bytes to transfer such that the test runs for about ten seconds.

+The ``dashtest`` test emulates a video playload and estimates the highest available bandwidth.
+The dashtest is implemented by the Neubot Dash Module that use the dashtest adaptation logic: at the beginning, the client requests a first segment using the highest bitrate representation.
+After that is calculated the estimated available bandwidth (EAB) of the downloaded segment by dividing the size of segment in kbit by the elapsed download time in second.
+If the download lasts more than two seconds the EAB is scaled down.

 SUBCOMMANDS
 ```````````